developingAlex/lakedisappointment/README.md

       })
     }
     ```
-1. ensure that you imported that listProducts call at the top of app.js:
+1. Ensure that you imported that listProducts call at the top of app.js:
+    ```javascript
     import { listProducts } from './api/products';
+    ```
-1. at this stage it still won't work because we're not passing back any authorization header.
+1. At this stage it still won't work because we're not passing back any authorization header.
-1. amend the onSignIn function in the app.js to :
+1. Amend the onSignIn function in the app.js to :
     ```javascript
     onSignIn = ({email, password})=>{
       console.log('App received', {email, password})